AdobeDocs/photoshop-api-docs-pre-release/README.md

 First be sure to follow the instructions in the [Authentication](#authentication) section to get your token.

+Sample examples are using the Input File [Example.jpg](https://github.com/AdobeDocs/photoshop-api-docs-pre-release/blob/master/sample_files/Example.jpg).
+You can download the file and store in your storage.

 ### Example 1: Initiate a job to create an image cutout

 The `/cutout` api takes a single input image to generate your mask or cutout from.
 Using Example.jpg, with the use case of a document stored in Adobe's Creative Cloud, a typical curl call might look like this: